mahantesh-uidev/netflix-clone/README.md

 - GPT Search Page
 - GPT Search Bar
 - (BONUS) Multi-language feature in our App.
+- Get Open AI API key
-- GPT Movie Suggestions Page using platform.openai's API
+- GPT Movie Suggestions Page using platform.openai's API and TMDB.
 - Reusability of MovieList component for the movieSuggestions UI.
 - created gptSlice to store gptSerachResults into the Redux Store.
+- Memoization
-- Securing API keys using env file so that the keys cannot get exposed.
+- Securing API keys using .env file so that the keys cannot get exposed.
+- Adding .env file to gitignore
+- Made the site Responsive.

 # Features
 - Login/Sign UP